kyma-project/test-infra/docs/prow/prow-secrets-management.md

 ### Create a Google service account

+Follow these steps:

-Export the variables, where:
+1. Export the variables, where:
  - **SA_NAME** is the name of the service account.
  - **SA_DISPLAY_NAME** is the display name of the service account.
  - **SECRET_FILE** is the path for the private key.
  - **ROLE** is the role bound to the service account.

-Create a service account:
+2. Create a service account:
 ```
 gcloud iam service-accounts create $SA_NAME --display-name $SA_DISPLAY_NAME
 ```

-Create a private key for the service account:
+3. Create a private key for the service account:
 ```
-gcloud iam service-accounts keys create $SECRET_FILE --iam-account=SA_NAME
+gcloud iam service-accounts keys create $SECRET_FILE --iam-account=$SA_NAME@$PROJECT_NAME.iam.gserviceaccount.com
 ```

-Add a policy binding for the service account:
+4. Add a policy binding to the service account:
 ```
-gcloud iam service-accounts add-iam-policy-binding $SA_NAME --member=serviceAccount:$SA_NAME@$PROJECT_NAME.iam.gserviceaccount.com --role=$ROLE
+gcloud projects add-iam-policy-binding $PROJECT_NAME --member=serviceAccount:$SA_NAME@$PROJECT_NAME.iam.gserviceaccount.com --role=$ROLE
 ```

 ### Encrypt the Secret

-Export the **SECRET_FILE** variable which is the path to the file containing the Secret.
+1. Export the **SECRET_FILE** variable which is the path to the file containing the Secret.

-Encrypt the Secret:
+2. Encrypt the Secret:
 ```
 gcloud kms encrypt --location global --keyring $KEYRING_NAME --key $ENCRYPTION_KEY_NAME --plaintext-file $SECRET_FILE --ciphertext-file $SECRET_FILE.encrypted
 ```